Knowing your real hourly wage is the shockingly simple way to slash your spending!

 - professional fees

-If you get paid a salary, you can divide your monthly income by the number of weeks then divided by 40 hr traditional work week.
-Or if you work 50 or even 60 hours then use that number.
+If you get paid a salary, you can divide your monthly income by the number of weeks and then divide by 40-hour traditional work week.
+Or if you work 50 or even 60 hours, then use that number.